Devamitta/devamitta.github.io/install/windows-install-instructions.md

-layout: page
-title: "Windows Install Instructions"
-permalink: /install/

-# GoldenDict Installation and Setup
+## GoldenDict Installation and Setup

-Digital Pāḷi Dictionary runs in GoldenDict, blazing fast if slightly outdated dictionary software.

 Here's how to set it up on Windows.
-For Mac and Linux __click here__.

 First download the latest version of GoldenDict: https://sourceforge.net/projects/goldendict/files/early%20access%20builds/GoldenDict-1.5.0-RC2-372-gc3ff15f-Install.exe/download